‘Disappointed’ Is Kate Middleton’s Reaction To Prince William’s Weekend Ski Trip

 — Gert's Royals (@Gertsroyals) March 16, 2017

-According to USA Today, the royal couple won’t have much time to discuss Verbier as their schedule in France is jam-packed with events.
-They first attend a St. Patrick’s Day parade with the Irish Guards before heading to Paris where they plan on meeting President Francois Hollande at the Elysee Palace, visit Napoleon’s tomb, and attend a dinner at the British Embassy.
+According to USAToday, the royal couple won’t have much time to discuss Verbier as their schedule in France is jam-packed with events.
+They first attend a St. Patrick’s Day parade with the Irish Guards before heading to Paris where they plan on meeting President Francois Hollande at the Elysee Palace, visit Napoleon’s tomb and attend a dinner at the British Embassy.
 They will also attend a rugby match between France and Wales.
 This is especially fitting as Prince William is the royal patron of the Welsh Rugby Union.
 They will also meet with first responders from the November 2015 terror attack at the Batacian and July 2016 attack in Nice.

 Prince William and Kate visit Paris 20 years after Diana's death https://t.co/OVpGUAHd5i pic.twitter.com/ya58ZPUnq0